We stand for integrity, truthfulness and full compliance with the law

 The Board of Directors will review the disclosures and determine what is acceptable and reasonable and does not pose a threat to the integrity of CNOB.
 Officials of CNOB must disclose all potential conflicts of interest, including those where the person has inadvertently been placed in a situation due to either a business or personal relationship.

-Each employee, officer and director should undertake to deal fairly with the Company's customers, suppliers, competitors and employees.
-No employee should enter into an arrangement with a customer, competitor or supplier that violates or has the appearance of violating any law or regulation governing competition.
+Each employee, officer and director should undertake to deal fairly with the Company's clients, suppliers, competitors and employees.
+No employee should enter into an arrangement with a client, competitor or supplier that violates or has the appearance of violating any law or regulation governing competition.
 Additionally, no one should take advantage of another through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practices.
 Accordingly, every employee must follow the following guidelines at all times:

-- You must not use or provide to a third party any business information for personal gain.
+- You must not use or provide to a third party any business information for personal gain

-- You must not give or accept bribes, kickbacks, promises or preferential extensions of credit.
+- You must not give or accept bribes, kickbacks, promises or preferential extensions of credit

-- You must handle all transactions, contracts and commitments based on objective business standards to avoid favoritism or perceived favoritism.
+- You must handle all transactions, contracts and commitments based on objective business standards to avoid favoritism or perceived favoritism

-- You must not conspire or collude in any way with competitors.
+- You must not conspire or collude in any way with competitors

 Protection and Proper Use of Company Property